aymanrimah/aymanrimah.github.io/_pages/publications.md

     {% endif %}
   {% endfor %}

-<h2>Flow regularity of hyperbolic, transport and dispersive type PDEs and applications to the water waves system</h2>
+<h2> Study of the Flow map of hyperbolic, transport and dispersive type PDEs and applications to the water waves system</h2>
  {% for post in site.publications reversed %}
     {% if post.pubtype == 'flowregularity' %}
       {% include archive-single.html %}